Learn how to read an Option Chain in simple steps8 min read

 5. Search Feature in the Option Chain:

-Users can also search any other F&O script using the search icon given in the top right section of the Option Chain to land on to the Option Chain of any other stock or index (Eg. TCS, RELIANCE, FINNIFTY, etc).
+Users can also search any other F&O script using the search icon given in the top left section of the Option Chain to land on to the Option Chain of any other stock or index (Eg. TCS, RELIANCE, FINNIFTY, etc).

 How to place trades using Option Chain on Paytm Money?